HestHub/nix-config/blog.md

 ```

-and for steam, which has some extra config options we can provide, we do this:
+For steam, which has some extra config options we can provide, I'll add this:

 ```
   programs.steam = {